cryptic-resolver/cr.rb/README.md

 # A normal definition
 #
 # NOTICE:
-#   We MUST keep the key in lower case.
+#   You MUST keep the key in lower case.
-#   We use a key 'disp' to display its original form
+#   Use a key 'disp' to display its original form
 #   Because the case sometimes contains details to help we understand
 #
 #   And 'disp' && 'desc' is both MUST-HAVE.